Package 'preventr'

 What if SDI is not available for a zip code?

-• If the user does not enter a valid HbA1c or UACR: The base model
+• If the user does not enter a valid HbA1c or UACR: The base model.

-• If the user enters valid HbA1c and UACR: The full model (treating SDI as missing)
+• If the user enters valid HbA1c and UACR: The full model (treating SDI as missing).

-• If the user enters a valid HbA1c: The base model adding HbA1c
+• If the user enters a valid HbA1c: The base model adding HbA1c.

-• If the user enters a valid UACR: The base model adding UACR
+• If the user enters a valid UACR: The base model adding UACR.

 Value

-estimate_risk() will always return a data frame as a tibble, and all references herein to a data frame being returned are for a data frame as a tibble (see the tibble package for more detail).
-However, the manner in which the data frame is returned will come in one of two ways, depending on the time argument:
+estimate_risk() will always return either (1) a list of length 2, with each list element having a single data frame or (2) a single data frame.
+All references herein to a data frame being returned are for a data frame as a tibble (see the tibble package for more detail) unless use_dat receives a data frame, in which case the return data frame will be of the same type passed to use_dat to ensure type-stability.

-• When time = "both": A list of length 2, with each item in the list being a data frame containing the 10-year and 30-year estimates, in that order
+When all of the following conditions are met, the function will return a list of length 2, with each item in the list being a single data frame containing the 10-year and 30-year estimates, in that order:

 The data frame will have the following columns: